Jon Carpenter

-Jon Carpenter is an American politician representing Missouri's 15th district in Kansas City's Northland and was elected in 2012 to the Missouri House of Representatives.
-Carpenter is the owner of his own marketing and advertising firm.
+Jon Carpenter is an American politician who represented Missouri's 15th district in Kansas City's Northland and was elected in 2012 to the Missouri House of Representatives.
+Carpenter owns a marketing and advertising firm.
 He is also a member of the Gladstone Area Chamber of Commerce and the Northland Democratic Club.

 In 2020, he ran for the Clay County Commission Western and won by a narrow margin.

 Early life

 Carpenter attended St. Charles grade school, and St. Charles Borromeo Catholic Church in Kansas City, Missouri.
 At North Kansas City High School, his hard work and determination earned him a spot as a National Merit Scholar and he received a scholarship to the University of Southern California.

 While at school in Los Angeles, Carpenter interned for four-term U.S. Senator Dianne Feinstein.
 He served as Financial Director and later President of the USC College Democrats.
 He graduated magna cum laude with a degree in Political Science and a minor in International Relations.

 After graduation, he returned to the state and married his wife Midori.
 Together, they started Carpenter Communications, a marketing and advertising firm that partners with local businesses and nonprofit organizations.